-My dissertation focuses on how G.W.F.
+My dissertation focused on how G.W.F.
 Hegel's Wissenschaft der Logik (Science of Logic) may be applied to solve perennial philosophical problems.
-Specifically, I am focusing on how Plato's problem of participation and Aristotle's problem of the categories, a somewhat neglected problem in the philosophical literature, may be solved by applying Hegel's concept of universality.
-For this reason, I am explicating, in close detail, Hegel's Lehre vom Begriff (Doctrine of the Concept).
-Although I do discuss how Hegel's concept of universality may be applied to more problems than the ones I enumerate here, I believe these deserve special attention because of the threat they pose to any philosophical attempt to grasp the what it is to think philosophically.
+Specifically, I focus on how Plato's problem of participation and Aristotle's problem of the missing differentia, a somewhat neglected problem in the philosophical literature, may be solved by applying Hegel's concept of universality.
+In the dissertation I explicate Hegel's Lehre vom Begriff (Doctrine of the Concept) in close detail.

 I explore the details of Hegel's solution, which requires the adoption of a logic of self-reference and existential implication.